NVIDIA/OptiX_Apps/README.md

 * UV-tile and animation textures not implemented.
 * rounded_corner_normal() not implemented.
 That cannot be done by the automatic code generation for the geometry.normal expression.
 * Spot and light profile `global_distribution: true` not supported by the MDL SDK code generation.
 Lights will be black then.
 The renderer supports own point lights with spot and IES distribution though.
-* Peer-to-peer sharing of MDL texture array resources not implemented.
-All MDL resources are allocated on all active devices.
-Rendering itself is distributed as before.
-Requires merging the Texture and TextureMDL classes.

 Everything else inside the MDL specifications should just work!